sadighian/crypto-rl/README.md

 database (i.e., MongoDB) to perform reinforcement learning research.

 ### Note: There are multiple branches of this project, each with a different implementation pattern.
- - This is the "FULL" version, which includes the maintenance of the LOB and runs on multiple processes.
+ - This is the "FULL" version, which includes the real-time LOB and runs across multiple processes.
  - Alternative, the "LIGHT" version does NOT have an LOB and runs on 1 process.

 ## 2. Scope